dariusvalevicius/decoder-construction/README.md

 Outputs are:

-- Brain mask (based on anatomical T1w scan)
+- Brain mask in native space (based on anatomical T1w scan)
 - NiftiMasker object (nilearn) for converting fMRI runs to 2D matrices
 - PCA model
 - Logistic regression models for fear, disgust, and cuteness predictions